stueyG1t/CMALT-Stuart/index.md

 ### The Digital Backpack Diagnostic

 The Digital Backpack confidence diagnostic tool complements this work by enabling students and staff to self-assess their digital capabilities.
-It draws on both the Jisc Digital Capabilities Framework and the UK Government's Essential Digital Skills Framework, offering a formative, non-judgmental entry point for digital development.
+It draws on both the Jisc Digital Capabilities Framework and the UK Government's Essential Digital Skills Framework, offering a formative, non-judgemental entry point for digital development.
 Originally developed as a judgement-based skills test, we redesigned it, following feedback, as a confidence-based Likert model to avoid negative assessment experiences and better support inclusion.

-It's designed for diverse users: screen-reader friendly, keyboard-navigable, and SCORM-packaged to work across platforms.
+It is designed for diverse users: screen-reader friendly, keyboard-navigable, and SCORM-packaged to work across platforms.
 It operates with a bias toward under-reporting confidence to ensure self-assessments err on the cautious side.
 Students receive personalised recommendations but are never explicitly told whether they are beginner, intermediate, or advanced.
 The goal is to promote self-efficacy and reflection, not competition or grading.

 ### Evolving Teaching Practice and Institutional Impact